bloombloombloom/Bloom/README.md

 - SignalHandler

 ##### TargetController
 The TargetController possesses full control of the connected debug tool and target.
 Execution of user-space device drivers takes place here.
 All interaction with the connected hardware goes through the TargetController.
-It exposes an interface to the connected hardware via events.
+It exposes an interface to the connected hardware via a command-response mechanism.
 The TargetController runs on a dedicated thread.
-See source code in src/TargetController/ for more.
+See the [TargetController documentation](./src/TargetController/README.md) and source code in src/TargetController/ for more.

 ##### DebugServer
 The DebugServer exposes an interface to the connected target, for third-party programs such as IDEs.
 Currently, Bloom only supports one server - the AVR GDB RSP server.
 With this server, any IDE with GDB RSP support can interface with Bloom and thus the connected AVR target.
 The DebugServer runs on a dedicated thread.
 See the [DebugServer documentation](./src/DebugServer/README.md) and source code in src/DebugServer/ for more.

 ##### Insight
 Insight is a graphical user interface that provides insight into the connected target.
 It presents the target's memories, GPIO pin states & registers, along with the ability to manipulate them.
 Insight occupies Bloom's main thread and employs a single worker thread for background tasks.
 Unlike other components within Bloom, Insight relies heavily on the Qt framework for its GUI capabilities and other useful utilities.
 See source code in src/Insight/ for more.

 ##### SignalHandler